 What is Perfect Forward Secrecy?

 To secure online communications and protect them from third parties in asymmetric encryption, a pair of keys (public and private) are used.
-The private key is held secret by each part, whereas the public key is available to the outside world.
+Each part holds the private key secret, whereas the public key is available to the outside world.

-In order for a client to send a message to a server, they utilize the server’s public key to encrypt that message.
+For a client to send a message to a server, they utilize the server’s public key to encrypt that message.
 After the encrypted message is sent, the server utilizes its private key to decrypt the message and read it.
-I.e. the public key cannot be used to decrypt the message, only to encrypt it.
+I.e., the public key cannot be used to decrypt the message, only to encrypt it.

-To establish a secure connection to the server and authenticate itself, the client must initiate the handshake process.
+The client must initiate the handshake process to establish a secure connection to the server and authenticate itself.
 During this initial handshake, they will send a message to the server and specify the ciphers that they support, along with a random number (#1).
 The server responds to this by specifying the cipher that it will use with the client, along with a random number of its own (#2), and its SSL/TLS certificate.

 The client then follows up by creating a pre-master secret (PMS) which they encrypt with the server’s public key.
 Once the server receives this encrypted pre-master secret, it uses its private key to decrypt it.
 At this point, both the client and the server have the random numbers and the pre-master secret.

 Based on all of this, a symmetric session key (the master secret) is generated by both parties that they will use henceforth when communicating with each other.
-I.e. the server’s private key is used both during the authentication stages as well as when encrypting the shared master secret with the client.
+I.e., the server’s private key is used both during the authentication stages and when encrypting the shared master secret with the client.

 But since the server’s private key is used in both instances, this means that if it is revealed by an attacker, it can be used to decrypt any communications between client and server.
-This remains valid also between different sessions – where the session key varies – because the private key is still part of the process of generating the shared secret.
+This also remains valid between different sessions – where the session key varies – because the private key is still part of generating the shared secret.